 Herod petitioned Julius Caesar and was denied rule over the territory Pilate was ultimately given.
 Bad feelings followed, and they became enemies.
 Herod had long been looking forward to seeing Jesus perform miracles, but Jesus wouldn’t perform one to gain Herod’s favor or answer his frivolous questions, so Herod became angry.
 Like Pilate, he bullied Jesus.

 There’s a deeper significance here than Pilate and Herod becoming friends through a common enemy.
 Many commentaries noted that through Jesus, enemies can become friends.
 But Pilate and Herod didn’t turn to Jesus, they turned away from Him.
 Also notable, Jesus wanted them to become friends to teach a lesson.
 It wasn’t a coincidence Herod happened to be in town.

-I think about the probability someone who has hurt me deeply will be in heaven also.
-I don’t hold grudges, but heaven is a place of true love.
+It is probable that someone who has hurt me deeply will be in heaven even though heaven is a place of true love.
 I think this passage gives a glimpse of heaven.
 In the presence of Jesus, we’ll see our enemies are innocent as Herod and Pilate saw Jesus’ and one another’s innocence.
 With Satan gone, God’s love will prevail.